 You care about your financial situation and you are mapping out a plan for eventual financial freedom.

 But, how many of your peers can say the same?

 The Spoiled Adult Children Epidemic

 Parents taking care of their adult children is something in my career that I see all too much.
-I mean really, should parents buy their twenty three year old children new cars and pay their insurance?
+I mean really, should parents buy their 23-year-old children new cars and pay their insurance?

 I don’t think so.

 I see this daily in my job and I see it in my personal life as well.

 When I turned 18 my dad gave me all of my own bills.
 Sure, he would help me out if I really needed it but I paid my car payment, insurance, bought my food, and ventured out on my own at a very early age.